Product Pricing Primer

 - Your product will compete directly with Microsoft Access.

-Firebird engine.
+- You've decided your primary differentiation point is the strength of the Firebird engine.
 Firebird has the ease of deployment of Jet but is far more powerful.

 - You want your product to be known as the best way to build serious desktop database applications.